top of page

 mites on bumblebee

 Bee mites, such as the Varroa destructor and tracheal mites, are some of the most persistent threats beekeepers face today.
 These parasitic mites feed on the bodily fluids of bees and weaken their immune systems, often leading to the collapse of entire colonies.
 To combat these pests, beekeepers are increasingly turning to diatomaceous earth (DE), a natural, non-toxic, and effective option for controlling mites without introducing chemicals into the hive.
-In this blog post, we’ll explore what diatomaceous earth is, how it works on bee mites, and safe, practical methods for using it in and around bee colonies.
+In this blog post, we’ll explore what diatomaceous earth is, how it works on bee mites, and safe, practical methods for a bee keeper in and around bee colonies.

 What are Bee Mites?